-2.3.
-Relevance of the Project to the Integrative Theme and Goals of the TCORS
+2.2.
+Relevance of the project to the integrative theme and goals of the TCORS

-The integrative theme of this TCORS is vulnerable populations, and its goals are to model the potential effects of tobacco product standards on product use in vulnerable populations, with the goal of reducing the risks of product use, dependence, and product-related adverse health outcomes.
+The integrative theme of the UVM TCORS is vulnerable populations, and its goals are to model the potential effects of tobacco product standards on product use in vulnerable populations, with the goal of reducing the risks of product use, dependence, and product-related adverse health outcomes.
 For the FDA to effectively execute its tobacco regulatory responsibilities, it must have sound scientific evidence on how product standards impact tobacco use in populations with high rates of tobacco dependence.
-Our goal is to provide the FDA with that evidence.
-This project is relevant to that goal because it will examine the effects of a reduced-nicotine standard for cigarettes, alone and combined with another FDA-regulated product, e-cigarettes, on measures of cigarette use, demand, dependence and tobacco toxicant exposure in this vulnerable population.
+This project will provide the FDA with evidence on the effects of a reduced-nicotine standard for cigarettes, alone and combined with another FDA-regulated product (e-cigs), on measures of cigarette use, demand, dependence, tobacco toxicant exposure and psychiatric symptoms in this vulnerable population.

-2.4.
-Relevance to the Scientific Domains and Priorities of the FDA CTP
+2.3.
+Relevance to the scientific domains and priorities of the FDA CTP